Hospital Daniel Bracamonte

 That was nearly two decades ago.
 Every day, Romi can be found cataloging medical supplies and medications in the little building behind the hospital where people show up between 10 am and noon to receive their free or reduced cost medications.

-Yapay Bolivia hopes to create an endowment to help Sister Romalda purchase medications and provisions for the poverty-stricken patients at the Hospital Daniel Bracamonte.
+Yapay Bolivia supplies Sister Romalda with an endowment to help purchase medications and provisions for the poverty-stricken patients at the Hospital Daniel Bracamonte.
+She reports on usage and purchases regularly to Yapay Bolivia.